Auburn Symphony

 The orchestra and community reeled at his death.
 The KinderKonzert was just days away and the Masterworks concerts were still to be performed.
 Conductors from the area stepped forward and led the Auburn Symphony through the final concerts.
 A special Memorial Concert honoring Maestro Goodwin was presented.
 Pianist Konstantin Soukhovetski, a favorite guest artist, introduced to Auburn by Maestro Goodwin, flew from New York to perform as a tribute to Michael and our friend Pete Nowlen conducted.

-Peter Jaffe, who had just wowed audiences as a guest conductor for the Auburn Symphony, was selected as the new Music Director.
-He ushered in the 25th anniversary of the Auburn Symphony.
+Peter Jaffe was selected as the new Music Director in May 2022 and ushered in the 25th anniversary of the Auburn Symphony.
 Under his leadership, the orchestra soared to new artistic heights.
 Musicians traveled from Sacramento, Davis, Folsom, Grass Valley/Nevada City and elsewhere to perform under his direction.
-Maestro Jaffe introduced a Halloween “pops” concert which drew a very large appreciative audience of all ages.
-Never to be forgotten by musicians and audiences alike, the Auburn Symphony performed The Alpine Symphony, a very difficult and extravagant presentation requiring over 100 performers, at the Mondavi Center on Mother’s Day, 2017.
-A documentary titled Auburn Symphony: Scaling the Heights was released in December 2020.
-Visit our website at auburnsymphony.com or our YouTube channel to watch this wonderful hour-long film.
+Never to be forgotten by musicians and audiences alike, the Auburn Symphony performed The Alpine Symphony by Richard Strauss, a very difficult and extravagant presentation requiring over 100 performers, at the Mondavi Center on Mother’s Day, 2017.
+A documentary titled Auburn Symphony: Scaling the Heightwas released in December 2020 and chosen by KVIE for their Viewfinder program.
+Visit our website at auburnsymphony.com or our YouTube channel, or search on the Viewfinder program on KVIE, Season 28, Episode 15, to watch this insightful, 25 minute film.

 - by Audrey Mueller, longstanding Board Member